karthikeya03/HTML-CSS/notes.md

 `Vertical position: Determines the vertical offset of the shadow.` `Blur: Specifies the blur radius of the shadow.` `Color: Defines the color of the shadow.`
-`

-> For instance, if you use 10px 10px 10px black, the shadow will be positioned 10 pixels to the right, 10 pixels down from the element, and have a blur radius of 10 pixels.
+> For instance, if you use  `10px 10px 10px black`, the shadow will be positioned `10 pixel`s to the `right`, `10 pixels down from the element`, and have a `blur radius` of `10 pixels`.

 Here's an illustration:

 ![](https://raw.github.com/karthikeya03/HTML-CSS/JustMain/MG3.png)

 ### 6. RGBA Value :
-The rgba value in CSS is used to define colors with transparency.
+> The rgba value in CSS is used to define colors with transparency.
 It is an extension of the RGB color model, where a stands for alpha and represents the opacity level.

 #### Example